fja05680/pinkfish/README.md

  - uses daily data (vs minute or tick data) for intraday trading
  - uses free daily data from yahoo finance
  - simple to use python API
- - create spreadsheets within ipython by utilizing pandas dataframes and itable formatting
+ - create spreadsheets within Jupyter Notebook by utilizing pandas dataframes and itable formatting

 ## Installation
 Follow the installation instructions located at: